yebyen/urbinit/README.md

 gets a new shell inside of the container.

-There you could (for example) `git pull` and `make clean && make` if you needed to recompile your `vere` (on Flag Day or any other time), or you could use this chance to find an editor you like and go for a browse around in `/urbit/urb/` &mdash; I'd start by making a desk and copying some hoons from `zod/try/bin/`, like `app.hoon`, `toy.hoon`, or even `zod/main/bin/thumb.hoon` into it.
+There you could (for example) `git pull` and `make clean && make` if you needed to recompile your `urbit` (on Flag Day or any other time), or you could use this chance to find an editor you like and go for a browse around in `/urbit/urb/` &mdash; I'd start by making a desk and copying some hoons from `zod/try/bin/`, like `app.hoon`, `toy.hoon`, or even `zod/main/bin/thumb.hoon` into it.

-`^P`-`^Q` detaches from `novfes` so you can safely close down tmux, and the vere/pier is still running in screen.
+`^P`-`^Q` detaches from `novfes` so you can safely close down tmux, and the pier is still running in screen.
 You can freely attach and detach in this way, of course either with or without tmux.

 `^A`-`d` is still just at the dangerous precipice of the next bad idea, `^D`, but hey, you've probably seen some shit by now, so go ahead and try it.